patrickarlt/Wordpress-Quickstart/wp-content/plugins/twitter-blackbird-pie/readme.txt

 5. Twitter field added to WordPress user profile

 == Changelog ==

+= 0.5.3 =
+* Fixed bug where the URL shortcode was not working

+= 0.5.2 =
+* Removed donate button from popup in tinyMCE editor
+* Removed code causing massive database queries
+* removed limitation of regisitering the shortcode only on the frontend, so it works with admin-ajax.php calls

 = 0.5.1 =
 * Adds a twitter field in the user profile page so each user can capture their twitter username.
 This username is then used as the 'related' user for web intents.